mohamedmodar/movie-app/README.md

    ```

    The Movie App will be accessible at `http://localhost:3000` by default.

-## Usage

-- Access the Movie App in your web browser at `http://localhost:3000`.

-- Use the navigation menu to list movies, add new movies, edit existing movies, and delete movies.

 ## Project Structure

 The Movie App project structure is organized as follows: